SAP/ai-sdk-java/docs/guides/ORCHESTRATION_CHAT_COMPLETION.md

             new OrchestrationClient().chatCompletion(prompt, configWithGrounding);
 ```

 In this example, the AI model is provided with additional context in the form of grounding information.
-Note, that it is necessary to provide the grounding information in the user message.
+Note, that it is necessary to provide the grounding input via one or more input variables.

 ### Set model parameters